iznobe/automount_part_data/README.md

 # automount_part_data
 mount a partition in format " EXT[2-3-4] " or " NTFS  automatically .

-This is a script that mounts an "EXT2/3/4" or "NTFS" format partition at each boot. it modifies the /etc/fstab file and all the necessary commands to obtain a folder that is readable and writable by the current user, with the "LABEL" of his choice.
+This is a script that mounts an "EXT2/3/4" or "NTFS" format partition at each boot if disk is not hotplugable . it modifies the /etc/fstab file and all the necessary commands to obtain a folder that is readable and writable by the current user, with the "LABEL" of his choice.

 For example, if I choose the LABEL: ‘Data’, then in the end I can write, create folders, in short anything I want, in the following folder: /media/Data/iznobe-Data.